ahmetegesel/get-gos/README.md

-# docker-get-gos
+# get-gos

-You can find set of docker-compose.yml files set-up different environemnt for different many thing including frameworks, databases, and so on.
+You can find set of sh scripts, docker-compose.yml, or anyother files to set-up different environemnt for different many things including frameworks, databases, and so on.